Contemplating purchasing your new home in Burlington?

 Step 6 – Negotiate

-Unfortunately most contracts don't close on the initial offer.
-It's really common to receive a counter offer.
-Don't let it alarm you.
-We'll discuss whether or not to accept the counter offer, propose our own counter offer, or reject the seller's offer and go on.
+Most deals aren't closed on the first offer.
+It's pretty common to receive a counter offer.
+But don't let it alarm you.
+We'll discuss whether or not to take the counter offer, submit our own counter offer, or refuse the seller's offer and move on.

-Upon completing the deal, you'll start working with your lender to close the loan.
+Once the contract is complete, you'll begin working with your lender to close the loan.

-This shouldn't be a long process at all if you've been pre-qualified, but you'll need to keep in close contact with your mortgage lender.
+This shouldn't take long at all if you've been pre-qualified, but you should to stay in close contact with your mortgage lender.

-And I'll look after all the property information your mortgage lender needs to close the loan.
+And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your application.

-This estimate rests on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy.
-I'll study the estimate and let you know if everything looks all right.
+This estimate rests on the loan amount.
+RESPA requirements dictate that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if everything looks adequate.

-Then it's time to close on your home.
-This will probably occur at a title company or escrow office and will most often be a smooth and peaceful occasion.
+Then we'll close on your home.
+This will most likely take place at a title company or escrow office and will most likely be a smooth and calm occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, make sure you contact me at (336) 226-9374 or e-mail me at .
+And if you need anything, be sure to contact me at (336) 226-9374 or e-mail me at .